From admiring great artwork to milking cows to walking on salt, there are so many incredible things to do in Salt Lake City!

 Top Things to Do in Salt Lake City

-You can’t visit Salt Lake City and not visit the lake that gave this fascinating city its name!
+Visit the iconic lake that gave the city its name!

-The lake is a favorite with locals as it offers prime fishing, hiking, and picnicking spots!
+The evaporation of water leaves behind chunky salt deposits, giving the iconic lake its famous name.
+The lake is a favorite with locals as it offers prime fishing, hiking, and picnicking spots.

 2. Marvel at Salt Lake Temple

-Look out for the All-Seeing Eye of God on the central tower, as well as the gilded Angel Statue!
+Look out for the All-Seeing Eye of God on the central tower, as well as the Gilded Angel Statue!